celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

-## components
+- **components**

-Our componentes folder is where we have 3 files that will facilitate how our NFTs will look like once minted.The files are `Card.js`,`Navbar.js`and `Spinner.js`.
+Our components folder is where we have 3 files that will facilitate how our NFTs will look like once minted.The files are `Card.js`,`Navbar.js`and `Spinner.js`.

 Card.js
 ```javascript